sibabalwemosia24/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11. Counts the number of directories and sub-directories in the current dir
 12. Displays the 10 newest files in the current directory
 13. Takes a list of words as input and prints only words that appear exactly once
+14. Displpays lines contatining the pattern root from the firl /etc/passwd